taylorpaisie/intro-to-git-training/lessons/04_remotes_github.md

 ## Option B: Clone an existing repo

-If the repository already exists on GitHub, clone it:
+If the repository already exists on GitLab, clone it:

 ```bash
 git clone <repo-url>